HussainAther/dnapacman/README.md

     Either:

-    3. cd into the directory from the Terminal and run: python src/pacman.py
+    3. cd into the `src` directory from the Terminal and run: python pacman.py

     or: